gfysaris/run-book-template/run-book-template.md

 > What business need is met by this service or system?
 What expectations do we have about availability and performance?

-_(e.g. Provides reliable automated reconciliation of logistics transactions from the previous 24 hours)_
+_(e.g. Provides the mechanism to allow users to authenticate to our platform)_

 ### Technical overview

 > What kind of system is this?
 Web-connected order processing?
 Back-end batch system?
 Internal HTTP-based API?
 ETL control system?

-_(e.g. Internal API for order reconciliation based on Ruby and RabbitMQ, deployed in Docker containers on Kubernetes)_
+_(e.g. Internal API for processing ADI Orders based on Java, MongoDB and Kinesis Streams, deployed in Docker containers on AWS ECS Service)_

 ### Service Level Agreements (SLAs)